brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 2:30pm - 2:50pm: Added greyed out option to dropdown menu's in form to show user what the menu's are supposed to be for.

+* 2:50pm - 3:15pm: Updated 'Update' functionality for editing a trip's details to work with the updated new/reusable forms.

 <!-- NOTES:

 Refactor application to show all trips in one list.